LLMGA: Multimodal Large Language Model based Generation Assistant: Methodology

 \subsection{MLLM Training}

-As described in Sec.~\ref{sec:overview}, original MLLMs are specifically designed and trained as language assistants, but they lack the proficiency to assist in image generation and editing.
-Notably, considering the input of images and the performance of open-sourced LLMs, employing few-shot learning to guide the model to achieve the desired results proves challenging and inefficient.
-Therefore, it is crucial to train the MLLM to be a generation assistant, know the response format, and elevate its comprehension of the properties of image generation and editing.
-Thus, as shown in Fig.~\ref{fig:method}(a), we construct a training dataset consisting of four categories: \begin{itemize} \item \textit{Prompt Refinement.} We establish this dataset to cultivate the prompt refinement ability of the MLLM.
-Specifically, we utilize LLaVA~\cite{LLAva} to furnish detailed descriptions of images in MSCOCO~\cite{mscoco}.
+As described in Sec.~\ref{sec:overview}, original MLLMs are specifically designed and trained as language assistants, but they lack the proficiency to assist in image generation, and editing.
+Notably, considering the input of images and the performance of open-sourced MLLMs, employing few-shot learning to guide the model to achieve the desired results proves challenging and inefficient.
+Therefore, it is crucial to train the MLLM to serve as proficient assistants in image generation and editing tasks, understanding the expected response formats and enhancing their comprehension of image generation and editing properties.
+To this end, as depicted in Fig.~\ref{fig:method}~(a), we construct a training dataset consisting of four categories: \begin{itemize} \item \textit{Prompt Refinement.} We establish this dataset to cultivate the prompt refinement ability of the MLLM.
+Specifically, we utilize GPT4-V to furnish detailed descriptions of images in MSCOCO~\cite{mscoco}.
 These detailed descriptions, along with the original MSCOCO brief descriptions, constitute a training text pair.
 During training, we input the brief MSCOCO captions and randomly select and append a generation instruction, such as \textit{``Generate this image''}, or a description instruction, like \textit{"Describe this sentence in detail''}.
-When a generation instruction is included in the prompt, we add $\texttt{<img\_gen>}$ and $\texttt{<\textbackslash img\_gen>}$ on the later detailed description for training.
+When a generation instruction is included in the prompt, we add $\texttt{<gen\_img>}$ and $\texttt{</gen\_img>}$ on the later detailed description for training.

-\item \textit{Similar Image Generation.} We use LLaVA to produce detailed descriptions of the images from the LAION-Aesthetics dataset~\cite{laion5b}.
-Subsequently, we select the pairs of detailed descriptions and images from the LAION-Aesthetics dataset and Prompt Refinement dataset to construct the Similar Image Generation dataset.
-During training, we input the images along with a generation instruction, such as \textit{``Generate a similar image.''} or a description instruction, such as \textit{``Describe the following image.''}.
-In cases where a generation instruction is provided, we add $\texttt{<img\_gen>}$ and $\texttt{<\textbackslash img\_gen>}$ on the subsequent detailed description for training.
+\item \textit{Similar Image Generation.} We select images from the MSCOCO dataset along with corresponding detailed descriptions generated by GPT4-V to create the Similar Image Generation dataset.
+During training, we input the images along with a generation instruction, such as \textit{``Generate a similar image.''}.
+In cases where a generation instruction is provided, we add $\texttt{<gen\_img>}$ and $\texttt{</gen\_img>}$ on the subsequent detailed description for training.